Updated: Jul 11

 1. Be aware of clinical anxiety or depression.

 Besides medical causes, insomnia is often part of the symptoms of anxiety disorders and major depression.
 If you think you have any of the disorders, seek professional help, besides trying the methods recommended below.
-If you're using mindfulness for treatment of mental health disorders, be mindful of the pros and cons; and misconceptions.

 2. Remember to practice good sleep hygiene.

 Sleep hygiene refers to habits that help us to have a good night sleep.
 A part of mindfulness practice often not emphasized is 'remembering.'
 In this context, it's remembering and recalling the habits that are useful for a good sleep: